Near-optimal sample compression for nearest neighbors: Experiments

 \section{Experiments}

 In this section we discuss experimental results.
 First, we will describe a simple heuristic built upon our algorithm.
 The theoretical guarantees in Theorem~\ref{thm:alg} feature a dependence on the scaled margin $\gamma$, and our heuristic aims to give an improved solution in the problematic case where $\gamma$ is small.
 Consider the following procedure for obtaining a smaller consistent set.
 We first extract a net $S_\gamma$ satisfying the guarantees of Theorem~\ref{thm:alg}.
-We then remove points from $S_\gamma$ using the following rule: for all $i\in\set{0, \ldots \lceil \log \gamma \rceil}$, and for each $p \in S_\gamma$, if the distance from $p$ to all opposite labeled points in $S_\gamma$ is at least $2 \cdot 2^i$, then remove from $S_\gamma$ all points strictly within distance $2^i-\gamma$ of $p$ (see Algorithm \ref{alg:heuristic}).
+We then remove points from $S_\gamma$ using the following rule: for all $i\in\set{1,0, \ldots \lfloor \log \gamma \rfloor}$, and for each $p \in S_\gamma$, if the distance from $p$ to all opposite labeled points in $S_\gamma$ is at least $2 \cdot 2^i$, then retain $p$ in $S_\gamma$ and remove from $S_\gamma$ all other points strictly within distance $2^i-\gamma$ of $p$ (see Algorithm \ref{alg:heuristic}).
 We can show that the resulting set is consistent:

 \begin{lemma} The above heuristic produces a consistent solution. \end{lemma} \bepf Consider a point $p \in S_\gamma$, and assume without loss of generality that $p$ is positive.
-If $\dist(p,S^-_\gamma) \ge 2 \cdot 2^i$, then the positive net-points strictly within distance $2^i$ of $p$ are closer to $p$ than to any negative point in $S_\gamma$, and are ``covered'' by $p$.
-The removed positive net-points at distance $2^i-\gamma$ themselves cover other positive points of $S$ within distance $\gamma$, but $p$ covers these points of $S$ as well.
-Further, $p$ cannot be removed at a later stage in the algorithm, since $p$'s distance from all remaining points is at least $2^i-\gamma$. \enpf
+If $\dist(p,S^-_\gamma) \ge 2 \cdot 2^i$, then the positive net-points strictly within distance $2^i$ of $p$ are closer to $p$ than to any negative point in $S_\gamma$.
+Now, some removed positive net-point $q$ may be the nearest neighbor for points of $S$ not in the net (strictly within distance $\gamma$ of $q$), but these non-net points must be strictly within distance $(2^i-\gamma) + \gamma = 2^i$ of $p$, and so are closer to $p$ than to any negative net-point.
+Note that $p$ cannot be removed at a later stage in the algorithm, since its distance from all remaining points is at least $2^i-\gamma$. \enpf

-As a proof of concept, we tested our sample compression algorithms on several data sets from the UCI Machine Learning Repository.
-These included the Skin Segmentation, Statlog Shuttle, and Covertype sets.\footnote{ \url{http://tinyurl.com/skin-data}; \url{http://tinyurl.com/shuttle-data}; \url{http://tinyurl.com/cover-data} } The final dataset features 7 different label types, which we treated as 21 separate binary classification problems; we report results for labels 1 vs. 4, 4 vs. 6, and 4 vs. 7, and these typify the remaining pairs.
-We stress that the focus of our experiments is to demonstrate that (i) a significant amount of consistent sample compression is often possible and (ii) the compression does not adversely affect the generalization error.